Heather Cashman and McKelle George

 Whew.
-And now, if you still think you have a book that would mesh well with my taste and specialties, a little about me:
+And now, if you still think you have a book that would mesh well with our tastes and specialties, a little about us:

-I am an acquisitions editor with Jolly Fish Press, a small press publishing house, and some of my recent titles and projects include: JERKBAIT by Mia Siegert, SEEKING MANSFIELD by Kate Watson, WELCOME HOME, an anthology curated by Eric Smith, and THEY CALL THIS PLACE HERE by Donna Hill.
+McKelle: I was formally an acquisitions editor with Jolly Fish Press, a small press publishing house, and now work as a contract editor with Flux Publishing.
+Some of my recent titles and projects include: JERKBAIT by Mia Siegert, SEEKING MANSFIELD by Kate Watson, WELCOME HOME, an anthology curated by Eric Smith, and NOTHING BUT SKY by Amy Trueblood.
 I also have experience working as an assistant at A+B Literary Agency, and an editorial intern at the Friend, a children’s magazine.

-I’m a young adult author, and my debut, SPEAK EASY, SPEAK LOVE, comes out from Greenwillow/HarperCollins in Fall 2017—it’s a retelling of Shakespeare’s Much Ado About Nothing, set in Prohibition-era New York.
+I’m a young adult author, and my debut, SPEAK EASY, SPEAK LOVE, comes out from Greenwillow/HarperCollins, Sept.
+19, 2017—it’s a retelling of Shakespeare’s Much Ado About Nothing, set in Prohibition-era New York.
 I’m represented by Katie Grimm, of Don Congdon Associates.

-I am thorough—you will get an edit letter, a phone call (if you want one), in-document comments, and then probably line edits—and occasionally I will suggest things that might fix the problem areas I see, but I like hearing your solutions even more.
-I like a good brainstorming session.
-If I choose your manuscript, I guarantee there was something about it I couldn’t pass up.
-I will celebrate and make sure you know the ways your book is beautiful and unique—however, if your book is pretty fresh off the friends-and-family feedback glow, I’d still love to see it, just, you know, brace yourself for slightly tougher treatment.
+We’re thorough—in addition to two eyes and opinions on your ms, you will get an edit letter, a phone call (if you want one), in-document comments, and then probably line edits—and occasionally we will suggest things that might fix the problem areas we see, but we like hearing your solutions even more.
+We like a good brainstorming session.
+If we choose your manuscript, we guarantee there was something about it we couldn’t pass up.
+We will celebrate and make sure you know the ways your book is beautiful and unique—however, if your book is pretty fresh off the friends-and-family feedback glow, we’d still love to see it, just, you know, brace yourself for slightly tougher treatment.